Numerical Weather Forecasting using Convolutional-LSTM with Attention and Context Matcher Mechanisms: The Weather Model

-where $\mathbf{H}_t \in \mathbb{R}^{M \times N \times m}$ is the hidden state of the encoder at time $t$, and $m$ is the size of hidden state. $f$ represents the ConvLSTM units.
-We show the unrolled view of the encoder in Figure \ref{fig:encoder}.
-Output of the attention mechanism $\mathbf{\tilde{X}} = (\mathbf{\tilde{X}}_{t-T_\mathrm{in}}, \cdots, \mathbf{\tilde{X}}_{t})$ passes to the ConvLSTM units in each layer of the encoder.
-The layers of the encoder is shown in Figure \ref{fig:model_graph}.
-Each layer encodes the input spatio-temporal series referring to the hidden state on the previous time step.
-As shown in Figure \ref{fig:model_graph}, after the input layer, the hidden layers take the previous layer's outputs as input to their ConvLSTM unit.
-Each layer has unique hidden states $\mathbf{H}_t^k, \mathbf{S}_t^k$ where $k$ represents the layer index.
-After every sample the input sequence passed i.e. $t>T_{\mathrm{in}}$, the hidden states in every layer, $\mathbf{H}_t^k, \mathbf{S}_t^k$ pass to the context matcher mechanism, and the encoding operation finishes.
+where $\mathcal{H}_t, \mathcal{S}_t \in \mathbb{R}^{M \times N \times L_{\mathrm{hid}}}$ are the hidden states of the encoder at time $t$ and $\tilde{\mathcal{X}}_t$ is the output of the attention mechanism.
+Here, $\mathcal{S}_{t}$ is omitted from Figs. \ref{fig:model_graph} and \ref{fig:enc_dec} for clarity, in which $\mathcal{H}_{t}$ and $\mathcal{D}_{t}$ represent the hidden states of our encoder and decoder, respectively.
+The function $f$ in \eqref{eq:rnn2} represents the stacked ConvLSTM units of the encoder.
+Our encoder recursively performs mapping by using the output states of the previous time steps.
+We illustrate the unrolled view of the encoder in Fig. \ref{fig:enc_dec} by showing operations at each time step.
+In each layer, ConvLSTM units encode the input spatio-temporal time series by referring to the hidden state at the previous time step.
+As given in Fig. \ref{fig:model_graph}, after the input layer, each subsequent layer takes the previous layer's output as input to their ConvLSTM unit.
+Each layer has unique hidden states $\mathcal{H}_t^k, \mathcal{S}_t^k$, where $k$ represents the layer index.
+After the input sequence passes through all of the encoder layers, the hidden states $\mathcal{H}_t^k, \mathcal{S}_t^k$ at each encoder layer are passed to the context matcher mechanism, which is the final step of the encoding operation.

-We adapt the attention mechanism in \cite{dual_attn} and \cite{Zhang2018} to the spatio-temporal domain.
-This mechanism aims to extract relevant spatio-temporal series at each time step by referring to the previous encoder's hidden state.
-As shown in Figure \ref{fig:model_graph}, for each time step $t$, the attention mechanism takes input features of the spatio-temporal time series $\mathbf{X} = \{\{\mathbf{X}_t^i\}_{t=1}^{T}\}_{i=1}^d$, and the encoder's first layer of the previous hidden state $\mathbf{H}_{t-1}^1$ to calculate the energy matrices for each $i = 1, \cdots, d$,
+To further boost the accuracy of the encoder model, we introduce a specific attention mechanism for this particular spatio-temporal problem.
+Our attention mechanism helps the encoder to extract relevant information from the spatio-temporal time series at each time step by referring to the hidden state of the previous encoder.
+As shown in Fig. \ref{fig:model_graph}, for each time step $t$, the attention mechanism takes the input features of the spatio-temporal time series $\mathcal{X}_{t}=\{\mathbf{X}_{t}^{1}, \dots, \mathbf{X}_{t}^{l}, \dots, \mathbf{X}_{t}^{L}\}$ and the encoder's first layer of the previous hidden state $\mathcal{H}_{t-1}^1$ to calculate the attention weights for each feature $l$ given as